Connect With Us

 Multi-unit properties (duplexes, triplexes, fourplexes)

-Each unit offers special benefits.
-Live in one unit and rent the others?
-You can use a primary residence loan with a smaller down payment.
-If it’s purely an investment, lenders may count rental income from each unit, which can dramatically improve your debt-to-income ratio.
-Just remember: properties with 5+ units flip to commercial real estate, requiring entirely different financing.
+Multi-unit properties present unique advantages.
+If you live in one unit and rent out the others, you may qualify for a primary residence loan with a lower down payment.
+If the property is only for investment, lenders might count rental income from each unit, which can help your debt-to-income ratio.
+Keep in mind that properties with five or more units are considered commercial real estate and need different financing.

 Townhomes and condos

-These must meet lender approval requirements to be financed as investment properties.
-The HOA needs sufficient reserves, financial security, and adequate insurance.
-Many lenders either restrict financing or raise interest rates because of perceived risks associated with shared-ownership structures.
-Always check the HOA’s health before making an offer.
+Townhomes and condos must meet lender approval requirements to qualify as investment properties.
+The homeowners association (HOA) should have enough reserves, financial soundness, and proper insurance.
+Many lenders either limit financing or increase interest rates due to the risks of joint ownership.
+Always review the HOA's financial status before making an offer.

 Strategic Financing Methods